10 Reasons to Study Abroad

 Dwight D. Eisenhower once said "If people get together, so eventually will nations," Others in government from William J. Fulbright to President Obama have echoed similar sentiments.
 Study abroad might not just change your life, but the world.

 For those unsure of what to do with their lives, study abroad can be an inspiration.
-It may give you the time and distance to clearly examine your choices in the U.S. or it might serve as the catalyst to an international career.
+It may give you the time and distance to clearly examine your choices in the

 The experience expands your mind, but also instills confidence and self-reliance.
 Learn to navigate a German subway system or order from a menu written in French.
 The sense of accomplishment is great.
 After living in a foreign culture with its constant challenges, students say they feel more capable of facing life choices at home.